K6Software/lua-os/readme.txt

-Hello gys we want to make a lua os vor our game.
+Hello gys we want to make a lua os for our game.